Michael S. Green

 • Erie's Suppressed Premise, 95 Minn.
 L. Rev. 1111 (2011).
 SSRN.

-• Choice of Law as General Common Law: A Reply to Professor Brilmayer, The Role of Ethics in Private International Law (Donald Earl Childress III ed., Cambridge U. Press 2011) (essay).
+• Choice of Law as General Common Law: A Reply to Professor Brilmayer, (Donald Earl Childress III ed., Cambridge U. Press 2011) (essay).
 Online.

 • Horizontal Erie and the Presumption of Forum Law, 109 Mich.
 L. Rev. 1237 (2011).
 SSRN.